akashchekka/hlfgql/README.md

 $ ./startFabric.sh
 ```

+## Writing Code

 Now you have the network up and running with peers, orderers, CAs and couchDBs.
-Next we shall make some minor modifications to the query and invoke scripts.
 Create a new directory named gql in fabcar directory and initiate a new npm package.

 ```sh
 $ mkdir gql